Blazebit/blaze-persistence/creating-a-release.md

 .
 Open `website/src/main/jbake/jbake.properties` and update `stable.version` to the latest released version .
 Open `website/pom.xml` and update the property `stable.version` to the latest released version, `snapshot.version` to the latest snapshot version and `series.version` to the current version series
 .
 Open `documentation/pom.xml` and update the property `stable.version` to the latest released version and `series.version` to the current version series
 .
-Prepare a local Maven release via `mvn "-Pblazebit-release" release:clean release:prepare` and skip the tests with `"-Darguments=-DskipTests"` if you know they work
+Prepare a local Maven release via `mvn "-Pblazebit-release" release:clean release:prepare "-Darguments=-DskipTests '-Djdk8.home=C:\Program Files\Java\jdk1.8.0_181'"`
 .
-Actually deploy the release with `mvn "-Pblazebit-release" release:perform "-Darguments=-DskipTests"` .
+Actually deploy the release with `mvn "-Pblazebit-release" release:perform "-Darguments=-DskipTests '-Djdk8.home=C:\Program Files\Java\jdk1.8.0_181'"`
+.
 Goto https://oss.sonatype.org and login.
 In *Build Promotion* click on *Staging Repositories* then scroll down and find a repository named *comblazebit-...*
 .
 Click on the repository, then click *Close* and *Confirm*.
 Wait a few seconds, click *Refresh* and finally click *Release* and *Confirm*
 .
 Commit the changes and push the branch `git push origin`, as well as the created tag `git push origin TAG`